RMaksimHD/POC-snyk-terraform/README.md

 # POC-snyk-terraform
-# Example of Using Snyk Exceptions for Terraform
+# Example of Using Snyk ignore for Terraform

 This repository demonstrates how to use Snyk exceptions for Terraform configurations.
 It shows how to manually create a `.snyk` file to ignore detected vulnerabilities.